Play to Win

 By Sally J. Schmidt

-After years of working with lawyers, I have concluded that the No. 1 despised marketing activity is attending a lawyer networking events.
+After years of working with lawyers, I have concluded that attending lawyer networking events is the most despised marketing activity.

 lawyer networking events

 However, most lawyers have to attend events.
-Clients have parties, law firms host functions, organizations hold galas and associations offer networking meetings.
-If you’re someone who detests going to these, particularly when you don’t know anyone, I am here to tell you they will be a lot less painful if you are prepared.
+Clients have parties, law firms host functions, organizations hold galas, and associations offer networking meetings.
+If you detest going to these, particularly when you don’t know anyone, I am here to tell you they will be a lot less painful if you are prepared.
 Even if you never come to enjoy networking functions, you can make them both tolerable and productive if you go about things the right way.

 Preparing to Attend